taoensso/truss/README.md

 Truss's **contextual exception** API provides another.
 Any time a [`truss/ex-info`](https://cljdoc.org/d/com.taoensso/truss/CURRENT/api/taoensso.truss#ex-info) is thrown, it'll include the dynamic [`*ctx*`](https://cljdoc.org/d/com.taoensso/truss/CURRENT/api/taoensso.truss#*ctx*) value in its `ex-data`.

 You can use [`set-ctx!`](https://cljdoc.org/d/com.taoensso/truss/CURRENT/api/taoensso.truss#set-ctx!), [`with-ctx`, `with-ctx+`](https://cljdoc.org/d/com.taoensso/truss/CURRENT/api/taoensso.truss#with-ctx+) to easily establish relevant information about what your code is doing.
-Then if something unexpectedly throws, this context info will be included in relevant exceptions.
+Then if something unexpectedly throws, this context (and callsite info) will be included in relevant exceptions.

 Example: